-This approach helps schools to cater to various inclusion needs that might be overlooked by a group inclusion approach (e.g., a migrant inclusion programme may not pay particular attention to certain specific needs of a student who is also physically disabled and extremely talented in maths).
+This approach helps schools to cater to various inclusion needs that might be overlooked by a group inclusion approach (e.g., a migrant inclusion program may not pay particular attention to certain specific needs of a student who is also physically disabled and extremely talented in maths).

 The course will introduce participants to the concept and practices related to multi-inclusion by providing training on the Multi-Include method.
-This method has been developed in the EU-funded “MultInclude” project, and is built on the analysis on over 70 inspiring practices from all over Europe.
+This method has been developed in the EU-funded “MultInclude” project and is built on the analysis on over 70 inspiring practices from all over Europe.

-As a course participant, you will have the opportunity to assess and comply with the inclusion needs of your students considering their intellectual and social development, educational resources, cultural differences and classroom environment.
+As a course participant, you will have the opportunity to assess and comply with the inclusion needs of your students considering their intellectual and social development, educational resources, cultural differences, and classroom environment.

-After the training, you can also become a member of an already existing community of practice of committed professionals for school provisions that support students at risk of being or feeling excluded to become committed lifelong learners, finish their secondary education and continue at tertiary level.
+After the training, you can also become a member of an already existing community of practice of committed professionals for school provisions that support students at risk of being or feeling excluded to become committed lifelong learners, finish their secondary education and continue at the tertiary level.

 Concept by: Eszter Salamon